Jax-Core/ValliStart/README.md

 5. Ignore the alert for WebNowPlaying Companion extension(we've already installed this in the previous step) and press **confirm** on the bottom right.
 6. Refresh ValliStart and your media controls for any website should work.

 **The other modules, on the other hand, do not necessitate the installation of any additional applications or extensions.
-So, you can simply enable them using the same method as described above for Spotify.**
+So, you can simply enable them using the same method as described above for the Media Controls module**

 ## Help & Credits
 - Spicetify installation guide by [khanhas](https://github.com/khanhas).